Fair Market Value in Real Estate for Tax Purposes

 The Definition of Fair Market Value

-The overarching definition of fair market value comes from Internal Revenue Service Publication 561.
+The overarching definition of fair market value comes from the Internal Revenue Service Publication 561.

 Fair Market Value is the price that property would sell for on the open market.
 It is the price that would be agreed on between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts.
 If you put a restriction on the use of property you donate, the FMV must reflect that restriction.

-FMV is an estimate of the market value of property based on what an educated, willing and unpressured buyer and seller, each behaving in their own best interest, could agree on.
+FMV is an estimate of the market value of a property based on what an educated, willing, and unpressured buyer and seller, each behaving in their own best interest, could agree on.